guardianproject/info/content/blog/2012-05-02-orbot-your-twitter.md

     </dt>

     <dd class='wp-caption-text gallery-caption' id='gallery-7-2042'>
-      When you setup Orbot, your device does not need root or &#8220;superuser&#8221; access in order to work with Twitter, or with other apps like Gibberbot (Chat) or ORWeb (safe web access)
+      When you setup Orbot, your device does not need root or “superuser” access in order to work with Twitter, or with other apps like Gibberbot (Chat) or ORWeb (safe web access)
     </dd>
   </dl>